Tobi29/scapes-engine/README.md

 development of games or more sophisticated engines

 ### Artifacts
-  * Engine
+  * engine
-  * EngineJS
+  * engine-js
-  * GLESWebGL2BackendJS (Backend supporting WebGL 2 and WebAudio)
+  * gles-webgl2-backend-js (Backend supporting WebGL 2 and WebAudio)
-  * EngineJVM
+  * engine-jvm
-  * GLFWBackend (Backend supporting OpenGL 3.3, OpenGLES 3.0 using LWJGL for bindings)
+  * glfw-backend-jvm (Backend supporting OpenGL 3.3, OpenGLES 3.0 using LWJGL for bindings)

 ### Dependencies